Medically reviewed by Drugs.com. Last updated on Jun 21, 2022.

-Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
-(See PRECAUTIONS).
+Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit (see PRECAUTIONS).

-INSTRUCTIONS FOR USE
+INSTRUCTIONS FOR USE:

 To Add Medication

-Mix container contents thoroughly.
+- Mix container contents thoroughly.

 Preparation for Administration

-Close flow control clamp of administration set.
+- Close the roller clamp of the infusion set.